 3. The wellspring of creativity isn’t as deep with artificially intelligent bots as with humans.

-4. Bots are not knowledgeable of the kind of language and behavior that are deemed acceptable among humans.
+4. Bots don’t know the kind of language and behavior that are considered acceptable among humans.

-In a social setting, however, there are times when a response is not needed or even ideal.
-But, bots will continue to respond despite the need for silence because that's how they were programmed to do.
+In a social setting, there are times when a response is not needed or even ideal.
+Bots, however, will continue to respond despite the need for silence because that’s how they were programmed to do.

-Moreover, many people don't like being deceived.
-That's why robots that seem too lifelike for comfort or chat bots that do not let people know they are bots are perceived as dangerous.
-At the very least, it can cause problems with customers who think they're talking to a human representative.
-At its worst, a bot can be used for malicious purposes by criminals.
+Moreover, many people don’t like being deceived.
+That’s why robots that seem too lifelike for comfort or chatbots that do not let people know they are bots are perceived as dangerous.
+At the very least, it can cause problems with customers who think they’re talking to a human representative.
+At its worst, a bot can be used for malicious purposes by fraudsters.